yzhouyzhou/occnamescorer/README.md

 # occnamescorer

 ## Name Scorer Project Overview
 *   This project is to calculate the scores from the list of names.
 The input is a file with first names and the output is a total score calculated form the names.
 The project is a maven project created on eclipse. pom.xml contains all the configuration details, dependenses, and build goals.
-The application is able to run on both ecpipse and command line.
+The application is able to run on both eclipse and command line.

 *   Java 8+
 *   Maven 3.6.3